 If you can see the animation in the "Animation preview" window of Glitterboo, but not in the downloaded file, then your

 image viewer does not support animated gifs.

-If you're using a Mac, check the following page for a solution: Animated GIFs in OS X
+If you're using a Mac, check the following page for a solution: How to view animated GIF images on a Mac

 If you're using Windows or another OS, you can either set .GIF files to open using a web browser

 (in Windows Explorer, My Computer or My Documents/My Downloads, right-click on any .gif file, then

 "Properties", then "Open With" and select Internet Explorer or another browser), or

 you can use an image viewer that supports animation, such as FastStone Image Viewer

 (IrfanView may play animations at a slightly slower speed than normal).